Merzasphor/MWSE/docs/source/lua/type/niCamera.rst

     Flags, dependent on the specific object type.

 `lodAdjust`_ (`number`_)
     The level-of-detail adjustment value for the camera.
-This value is used by NiLODNode objects to multiple the distance between the object whose LOD is being computed and the camera.
-A higher value for this setting will tend to lower the LOD of the objects drawn by the camera.
+A higher value will lower the LOD of the objects drawn by the camera.

 `name`_ (`string`_)
     The human-facing name of the given object.

 `port`_ (`tes3vector4`_)
-    The port on the backbuffer to which the view frustum is mapped.
-The left edge of the backbuffer is 0.0; the right edge is 1.0.
-The top edge of the backbuffer is 1.0; the bottom edge is 0.0.
-All of these values must be between 0.0 and 1.0 and are not error-checked.
+    The port on the backbuffer of the camera.

 `references`_ (`string`_)
     The number of references that exist for the given object.
 When this value hits zero, the object's memory is freed.